So today I wanted to cover whether music promotion companies are a thing. Who doesn’t want to get heard, right?

 There are tons of automation tools for social media.
 You get automated follows, likes, comments, unfollows, retweets, and a lot more (Jarvee is a good example of an all-in-one social media automation tool).

-Let’s say you make EDM music and look for EDM fans.
+Let’s say you are an EDM producer like Futurenova and look for EDM fans.
 You go to Major Laser’s profile and go to his followers’ list.
 It’s over 3.5 millions as of now.

 You don’t need to scrape all of them.
 It will take you forever to follow or even like every single person on the list.
 Moreover, some of the accounts are fake, and others are dead.